wangsoap/ve280/labs/lab4/README.md

 2. **Action phase**

    Any number of cards may be played, but generally, each player may only use the **Strike** card once.
 The function `Player::playCard()` is called for each card being played.
 The player is first requested to select a card.
-Then the `Card::takeEffect()` function of the selected card is called, with the following steps taking place in this function.
+Then the `Card::takeEffect(source, targets)` function of the selected card is called, with the following steps taking place in this function.

    For those cards that require a target, the player is further requested to select another player as the target by calling the function `Player::selectTarget()`.
-After these selections, the card has taken effect and the target may be requested for a response card, for example, a `Dodge` for a `Strike`.
+After these selections, the card has taken effect and the target may be requested for a response card, for example, a **Dodge** for a **Strike**.
 This step is done by calling `Player::requestCard(DODGE)` upon the target player.
 If the target player fails to respond, he/she may get some penalty depending on the card's effect, which is usually losing one health point.
-If a player's health points decrease to 0 and no one plays a `Peach` card, the player is killed and no longer takes any turn.
+If a player's health points decrease to 0 and no one plays a **Peach** card, the player is killed and no longer takes any turn.

 3. **Discard phase**

    After playing, the player will have to discard cards in his hand such that the remaining number of cards is equal to his current health points.
 The function `Player::discardCards()` is called in this phase.

 The commands for HumanPlayers to control their characters are listed below.
-Commands 1 to 4 are general commands that can be executed anytime during a game.
-Commands 5 to 10 can only be used when prompted.
+Commands 1 to 5 are general commands that can be executed anytime during a game.
+Commands 6 to 11 can only be used when prompted.

+1. `clear`

+   Clear the screen so that the next player cannot see the records of your turn.

-1. `players`
+2. `players`

    List all the players and display their names, health points and heroes.

-2. `player <n>`
+3. `player <n>`

    Display one player's information according to the index in players list, which includes the player's name, health points and hero with ac ASCII Art.

-3. `player`
+4. `player`

    Display the current player's information.

-4. `cards`
+5. `cards`

    List all the cards of the current player.

-5. `card 0`
+6. `card 0`

    Refuse to play any card.

-6. `card <n>`
+7. `card <n>`

    Select one card to play.

-7. `card* <n>`
+8. `card* <n>`

 	Use the hero's ability to play one card.

-8. `card*`
+9. `card*`

    Use the hero's ability if no card needs to be played.

-9. `target <n>`
+10. `target <n>`

    Select the target of a card.

-10. `discard <n1> <n2> ...`
+11. `discard <n1> <n2> ...`

    Discard the required number of cards.